Sunday, 15 April 2012

 At Vespers yesterday the psalms of Saturday were sung under the single antiphon, Alleluia.
 Chapters and hymns return to the Office from this Vespers.
 The Paschaltide hymn Ad regias Agni dapes was sung.
 Its Doxology is sung at all hymns of Iambic metre: Deo Patri sit gloria, Et Filio qui a mortuis, Surrexit ac Paraclito, In sempiterna saecula.
-A commemoration was sung of St. Catherine of Siena.
+After the collect of the Sunday a commemoration was sung of St. Justin.
 From this Office the dismissal, Benedicamus Domino, is sung without the double Alleluia that marked Easter Week.

 At Mattins the invitatory Surrexit Dominus vere Alleluia continues to be sung.
 The Office hymn is Rex Sempiterne Caelitum.
 The psalms of each nocturn are sung under a single antiphon.
 In the first nocturn the lessons are from the Epistle of St. Paul to the Colossians.
 In the second nocturn the lessons are taken from a sermon of St. Augustine on the Octave of Easter.
 In the third nocturn the homily is from the writings of St. Gregory on St. John's Gospel.
 At Lauds the Sunday psalms (Pss.
 92, 99, 62, Benedicite & 148) are sung under a single antiphon.
 The Office hymn is Aurora caelum purpurat.

 At Prime (Pss.
 117, 118i & 118ii) and the Hours the psalms are again sung under a single antiphon at each Hour.

 Mass is sung after Terce.
 The Gloria is sung, there is a single collect.
 The Creed is sung, the preface is of Paschaltide (In hoc potissimum).